tomachalek/kopgload/README.md

-# kopgload
+# kops
-A tool to load a vertical corpus file into a PostgreSQL database
+A tool to load and search within a vertical corpus file using PostgreSQL database